Active Substance: hydrocortisone

 The usual daily dose ranges from 20 to 30 mg, once per day early in the morning; tablets should be swallowed whole with a glass of water at least 30 minutes before food.
 Treatment may need to be individually adjusted according to how the patient responds.
 In situations of excessive physical or mental stress or illness, patients may need further doses of hydrocortisone.
 This may be given as Plenadren tablets twice or three times daily or as conventional immediate-release tablets or injections, either alone or in combination with Plenadren.

 How does Plenadren work?

 The active substance in Plenadren, hydrocortisone, is the pharmaceutical form of cortisol, the main steroid hormone secreted by the adrenal gland.
 Hydrocortisone replaces the natural cortisol that is missing in patients with adrenal insufficiency.
 It has been used in medicines for several decades.

-Because it is available as a modified-release tablet, Plenadren releases hydrocortisone over a longer period of time allowing for a once daily dosing.
-It is taken early in the morning since the amount of cortisol in the blood normally increases early in the morning in healthy people.
+Because it is available as a modified-release tablet, Plenadren releases hydrocortisone over a longer period of time allowing for a once-daily dosing.
+It is taken early in the morning to mimic the fact that in healthy people the blood level of cortisol increases early in the morning.

-The CHMP noted that Plenadren achieved satisfactory levels of cortisol during the treatment of patients with adrenal insufficiency.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) noted that Plenadren achieved satisfactory levels of cortisol during the treatment of patients with adrenal insufficiency.
 The Committee also noted that with Plenadren there is the convenience of once daily dosing.
 Although once daily dosing comes with a risk of cortisol levels being too low in the afternoon, this can be managed by adding further doses of hydrocortisone if needed.

 The CHMP concluded that the benefits of Plenadren were greater than its risks and recommended that it be granted marketing authorisation.